 §226.7 Consumer Information.

-Any advertisements or other material promoting proprietary products offered to consumers by a consumer credit reporting agency for the prevention of identity theft must prominently disclose any and all fees associated with the purchase or use of such product, including, if offered on a trial basis, any and all fees charged for its purchase or use after the trial period and the requisites of cancellation of such continued use.
+Any advertisements or other material promoting proprietary products offered to consumers by a consumer credit reporting agency for the prevention of identity theft must, in addition to other applicable laws, prominently disclose any and all fees associated with the purchase or use of such product, including, if offered on a trial basis, any and all fees charged for its purchase or use after the trial period and the requisites of cancellation of such continued use.

 A violation of any of the rules set forth in this Part shall be referred to the Attorney General, Department of Financial Services and/or any other appropriate law enforcement or regulatory entity for action.